Quick Links

 • collect, analyse and present data

-• create digital media including text, images, animation and video
+• create a range of digital media, including images, animations and websites

-• develop an understanding of how networks and the internet operate
+• develop their understanding of networks, the internet and digital systems

-Pupils use a range of digital technologies including computers, tablets and programmable devices.
-Lessons are designed to be practical and engaging so that pupils can apply their knowledge through meaningful projects and real-world contexts.
+Learning is practical, purposeful and engaging.
+Pupils use a range of technologies, including computers, tablets and programmable devices, to apply their knowledge in meaningful contexts.

-Online safety is embedded throughout the computing curriculum and reinforced across other subjects.
-Pupils learn how to stay safe online, recognise risks and behave responsibly when using digital technology.
+Online safety is explicitly taught in every year group and embedded throughout the curriculum.
+Pupils learn how to recognise risks, protect personal information and behave responsibly online.

 Impact

-The impact of our computing curriculum is that pupils leave Old Hill Primary School as confident and capable users of technology.
+The impact of our computing curriculum is that pupils leave Old Hill Primary School as confident, capable and responsible users of technology, ready for the next stage of their education.

 Enrichment Opportunities